hacks-guide/Guide_Wii/_pages/en_US/usb-loaders.md

     ![WiiFlow UI](/images/usb-loaders//wiiflow-ui.png)

 + USB Loader GX is primarily modeled after the Wii Menu, and supports themes.
     + While SD cards were previously unsupported for loading Wii games on USB Loader GX, recent updates have introduced support into the loader.
-Compatability may be hit or miss.
     + USB Loader GX has no plugin system.
     + USB Loader GX still recieves regular updates.